 Day Three – To the Top of Mt.
 Fuji!

-Throughout the night we could hear the soft sleeping sounds of our invisible neighbors, then sounds of bags being zipped and unzipped from climbers determined to see a Mt.
+Throughout the night we could hear the soft sleeping sounds of our invisible neighbors.
+Shortly afterwards, we heard sounds of bags being zipped and unzipped from climbers determined to see a Mt.
 Fuji sunrise.
-I listened to the sound of the wind howling; there would be no sunrise that morning.
+I listened to the sound of the wind howling and knew the sky was overcast: there would be no sunrise that morning.